 - Language: Man and Communication

-These are the top paying social science subjects right now
+These are the top-paying social science courses right now

 If you have an interest in politics, then a career as a political scientist might be the right choice for you.
 Although you don’t need a degree in Political science to join politics, having one put you at the top angle.
 Political scientists investigate every aspect of politics, from how political systems originated and progressed to how they currently operate and from political trends and new political policies and ideas.
 As scientists, they study existing research, develop theories and collect and analyse data that ranges from qualitative, like historical texts, to quantitative, like the statistics behind election results and surveys.